 Skip to contents

-This guide shows how to perform quality control on a library using the barcoded constructs from Variant Calling and a sample sheet that contains a second, sample-level barcode.
+This guide shows how to perform quality control on a library using the barcoded constructs from the Minigene report and a sample sheet that contains a second, sample-level barcode.

 The library itself is generated by ordering the barcoded constructs and then cloning them into the appropriate expression vectors to function as MHC-presented peptides.
 The sample barcode is then added via PCR primers and few rounds of amplification.